 About Cinnabar Winery

-Cinnabar is a boutique, family-owned winery that reveres winemaking as a form of modern-day alchemy--the blending of science with a touch of nature's magic.
+Cinnabar is a family owned winery that reveres winemaking as a form of modern-day alchemy—the blending of science with a touch of nature's magic.
 Rooted in the Santa Cruz Mountains at our lively Saratoga Tasting Room, we partner with local growers to coax the transformation of the finest California grapes into distinct and delightfully approachable wines.

 Cinnabar's estate was sold in 2007 with Tom's passing.
-Cinnabar then settled into its new home at the thriving Tasting Room in downtown Saratoga, which features an after-hours wine bar with live music on weekends.
+Cinnabar then settled into its new home at the thriving Tasting Room in downtown Saratoga, which features an after-hours wine bar with live music on Fridays during the warmer months.
 Today, Jack and Karina are proud to carry on their father's vision for Cinnabar, guided by his philosophy: have fun with serious wine.
 Together they continue to build on the character and integrity of Cinnabar's past and aspire to lead the family business toward an increasingly vibrant future.

-Winemaker George Troquato and Cellar Master Alejandro Aldama, who have been with Cinnabar for over twenty-five years, oversee every aspect of Cinnabar's winemaking.
-With unwavering dedication and seasoned expertise, they select vineyards after a thorough screening of soils, climate, and cultural practices, as well as a formal tasting of their library wines.
-The vines are carefully cultivated and fruit is harvested by hand in the morning cool and then swiftly moved to nearby cellars where it is gently handled with state-of-the-art equipment.
+Winemaker George Troquato and Cellar Master Alejandro Aldama, who have been with Cinnabar for over 25 years, oversee every aspect of Cinnabar's winemaking.
+With unwavering dedication and seasoned expertise, they select vineyards after a thorough screening of soils, climate, and viticultural practices.
+Grapevines are carefully cultivated and fruit is harvested by hand in the morning cool and then swiftly moved to nearby cellars where it is gently handled with state-of-the-art equipment.
 Fermented in small oak barrels or stainless steel tanks, the wines embody off-the-vine aromas and flavors reminiscent of the regions in which they were grown.
-With mastery, patience, and a pinch of ingenuity, we work to ensure that each bottle of Cinnabar is memorable for its elegant nature and enchanting taste.
+With mastery, patience, and a pinch of ingenuity, we work to ensure that each bottle of Cinnabar wine is memorable for its elegant nature and enchanting taste.